kartoza/rir-dashboard/sphinx/source/pages/tutorial/user_tutorial.md

 ![image](https://user-images.githubusercontent.com/77841514/163175571-9788f294-1d33-4ecb-9a1f-9f2b74c6c43b.png)

-Further click on the name Adan Yabaal and in the Indicators select IDP departute.
+Further click on the name Adan Yabaal and in the Indicators select IDP departute. this will open the details pannel where you can see a line graph showing the change over time for the Adan Yabaal district as well as other pertinant information.

 ![image](https://user-images.githubusercontent.com/77841514/163176117-25712899-f3fd-45f4-ae2d-0fd7d92233f6.png)

 ![image](https://user-images.githubusercontent.com/77841514/163175994-7750d241-bc18-4d9d-86c5-eb83bbb19ab3.png)

-At the top of the pannel nest to summary, we can also select the indicators option that will show the overall summary of the indicators status for the region selected if a region is selected.

-Thank you all for listening and please ask any questions or lets make some custom comparisons together.
+## Bringint it all together